gjacopo/bodylanguage/d3force/README.md

 d3force@ESTAT
 =============

-Applying `d3-force` layout for slicing and exploring EU-SILC data
+Applying `d3-force` layout for slicing and exploring EU-SILC data.
 ---

 **About**